Voynich manuscript

-The Voynich manuscript is an illustrated codex, hand-written in an unknown script referred to as Voynichese.
+The Voynich manuscript (/'voinIch/, VOY-nitch) is an illustrated codex, hand-written in an undeciphered script referred to as "Voynichese".
 The vellum on which it is written has been carbon-dated to the early 15th century (1404–1438).
 Stylistic analysis has indicated the manuscript may have been composed in Italy during the Italian Renaissance.
-The origins, authorship, and purpose of the manuscript are still debated, but currently scholars lack the translation(s) and context needed to either properly entertain or eliminate any of the possibilities.
-Hypotheses range from a script for a natural language or constructed language, an unreadable code, cypher, or other form of cryptography, or perhaps a hoax, reference work (i.e. folkloric index or compendium), glossolalia or work of fiction (e.g. science fantasy or mythopoeia, metafiction, speculative fiction).
+The origins, authorship, and purpose of the manuscript are still debated, but currently scholars lack the translation and context needed to either properly entertain or eliminate any of the possibilities.
+Hypotheses range from a script for a natural language or constructed language, an unreadable code, cipher, or other form of cryptography, or perhaps a hoax, reference work (i.e. folkloric index or compendium), glossolalia, or work of fiction (e.g. science fantasy or mythopoeia, metafiction, and speculative fiction).

 The first confirmed owner was Georg Baresch, a 17th-century alchemist from Prague.
 The manuscript is named after Wilfrid Voynich, a Polish book dealer who purchased it in 1912.
 The manuscript consists of around 240 pages, but there is evidence that some of the pages are missing.
 The text is written from left to right, and some pages are foldable sheets of varying sizes.
 Most of the pages have fantastical illustrations and diagrams, some crudely coloured, with sections of the manuscript showing people, unidentified plants and astrological symbols.
 Since 1969, it has been held in Yale University's Beinecke Rare Book and Manuscript Library.
-In 2020, Yale University published the manuscript online in its entirety in their digital library.
+In 2020, Yale University published the entire manuscript online in its digital library.

 The Voynich manuscript has been studied by both professional and amateur cryptographers, including American and British codebreakers from both World War I and World War II.
 Codebreakers Prescott Currier, William Friedman, Elizebeth Friedman, and John Tiltman were unsuccessful.
 The manuscript has never been demonstrably deciphered, and none of the proposed hypotheses have been independently verified.
 The mystery of its meaning and origin has excited speculation and provoked study.